 4tbsp fresh tarragon leaves

-Combine all the pork, the lardons, shallots, onion and celery in the casserole.
+- Combine all the pork, the lardons, shallots, onion and celery in the casserole.
 Pour over the cider and chicken stock to cover.
 Cover the dish and cook in the oven for 2 hours until the pork is tender.
+NOTE: At this stage you can cool, chill and freeze the casserole for up to three months.

 Would you like to see more of our foolproof ‘tried & tasted’ recipes?
 Then click here now